The Sample Complexity of Parameter-Free Stochastic Convex Optimization: Proof of

 By \Cref{lem:empirical-bennett-wo-variance}, with $Z_i = \| V_i - \nu \|_2^2$, and therefore $H=4C^2$, we get that with probability at most $\delta/3$ that

 \Cref{lem:concentration-sample-variance} implies that with probability at most $\delta/3$ that

-Applying a union bound to these three statements implies with probability $1-\delta$ that the converse of each of these inequalities hold.
-Using that and the triangle inequality, therefore with probability at least $1 - \delta$
+Applying a union bound to these three statements, all three complementary inequalities hold simultaneously with probability at least $1-\delta$.
+Chaining these bounds together, and using the triangle inequality, we obtain with probability at least $1 - \delta$ that

 as desired. \end{proof}